NVIDIA/Stable-Diffusion-WebUI-TensorRT/README.md

 2. Export.
 (This will not generate an engine but only convert the weights in ~20s)
 3. You can use the exported LoRAs as usual using the prompt embedding.

+## ControlNet
+To use ControlNets, simply click the “ControlNet TensorRT” checkbox on the main tab, upload an image, and select the ControlNet of your choice.
+The default ControlNet models are included within this extension and are accelerated by TensorRT.
+They do not require a separate download.
+Other ControlNets can be deployed normally.
+To use other ControlNets that are not TensorRT accelerated, set the UNet to "None;" they will fall back to PyTorch.

 ## More Information